ani03sha/redquark/content/__about/about.md

 # [Anirudh Sharma](https://redquark.org)

 Hello, World!
 I am Anirudh and I am from India.
-I am a full stack software developer based out of Bengaluru, India.
+I am a full stack software developer with a passion for learning technologies and automation.
+I enjoy good movies, cricket trivia and comic books.

 ## Projects